niraljp/getting-started/en/authorizing/irc.md

 ---

 Sameroom will only let you connect registered channels.
-To register a channel #foo, follow these steps:
+For example, to register a channel "#foo", follow these steps:

 `/join #foo`